 Salmon is excellent for dogs and a wonderful way to add protein to a K9 diet.
 Of course, you’ll want to ensure it’s well cooked and the bones have been completely removed.
 There are many types of fish that can be fed to dogs with great benefits including reducing inflammation and helping with arthritis and allergies.
 Salmon is probably one type of fish that most people think of first when it comes to health benefits.

 However, you don’t want to give your dog too many servings each week.
-Red meat is also necessary, but one or two servings of salmon each week is a good way to keep your dog healthy and maintain a shiny coat and good skin.
+Red meat is also necessary, but one or two servings of salmon each week is a good way to keep your dog healthy and maintain that shiny coat and good skin.

 Can I Give My Dog Salmon?
 Answer: Yes, But Be Careful

-Advantages of Salmon for Dogs
+Advantages of Salmon for Canines

-How to Prepare
+How to Prepare Salmon for Dogs

 What to Do If You’re Dog Eats Raw Salmon